alethic/Alethic.SqlServer.Deployment/README.md

 Determinism of DACPACs is accomplished by repackaging the DACPAC: removing absolute paths from the `model.xml` file, resetting internal timestamps in the `Origin.xml` file, and rebuilding the DACPAC archive without file timestamps.

 To make use of this, install the `Cogito.SqlServer.Deployment.Build` NuGet package into your C# project.
 Then, add a `<ProjectReference>` to the C# project referencing the SSDT project.
-Then apply the special `CopySqlProjectOutput` metadata item to that `<ProjectReference>` element:
+Then apply the special `CopySqlProjectOutput` metadata item to that `<ProjectReference>` element.
+During build of the C# project the `.dacpac` will be copied to the output path and included with the application during publish.

 ```
 <ProjectReference Include="..\Foo\Bar.sqlproj">